China warns of retaliation after Trump threatens fresh tariffs

 "If America does pass these tariffs then China will have to take the necessary countermeasures to protect the country's core and fundamental interests," Hua told a news briefing in Beijing.

 "We won't accept any maximum pressure, intimidation or blackmail.
-On the major issues of principle we won't give an inch," she said, adding that China hoped the United States would "give up its illusions" and return to the right track of negotiations based on mutual respect and equality.
+On the major issues of principle we won't give an inch," she said, adding that China hoped the United States would "give up its illusions" and return to negotiations based on mutual respect and equality.

 Trump also threatened to further raise tariffs if Chinese President Xi Jinping fails to move more quickly to strike a trade deal.

-The president later said if trade discussions fail to progress he could raise tariffs further - even beyond the 25 per cent levy he has already imposed on US$250 billion of imports from China.
+The president later said if trade discussions failed to progress he could raise tariffs further - even beyond the 25 percent levy he has already imposed on US$250 billion of imports from China.

+U.S. Secretary of State Mike Pompeo, who was also in Bangkok, decried "decades of bad behavior" by China on trade and said Trump had the determination to fix it.

-The news hit US financial markets hard.
-On Friday, Asian stocks took a battering and the safe-haven yen jumped as investors rushed for cover.
+The news hit financial markets hard.
+On Friday, Asian and European stocks took a battering and safe-haven assets such as the yen, gold and government bonds jumped as investors rushed for cover.

-Oil prices plummeted 7 per cent, with Brent crude registering the biggest daily percentage drop since February 2016.
-The benchmark S&P 500, which had been in solidly positive territory on Thursday afternoon, closed down 0.9 per cent.
-Benchmark US Treasury yields also fell.
+Retail associations in the United States predicted a spike in consumer prices, hitting consumer stocks on Thursday on Wall Street, where Target Corp tumbled 4.2per cent, Macy's Inc fell 6per cent and Nordstrom Inc was down 6.2per cent.

 Moody's said the new tariffs would weigh on the global economy at a time when growth is already slowing in the United States, China and the euro zone.